NoSleepTillLambos/AlgoCrypt/README.md

     npm install
     ```

-4. An API key is not required
+4. An API key is not required for this installation

 <!-- FEATURES AND FUNCTIONALITY-->
 <!-- You can add the links to all of your imagery at the bottom of the file as references -->